polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 Accuracy of the model on the 10000 test images: 94.72%
 ```

-Unfortunately I don't have access to H100 or alike to measure accuracy with FP8, but I hope the idea is clear.
-However, I'd like show also inference on the test image.
+Unfortunately, I don't have access to H100 or hardware that support FP8 to measure accuracy with FP8, but I hope the idea is clear.
+However, I'd like to show also inference on the test image.

 ```python
 def test_inference(data_loader, dict_models, ind):